Budget and Voting Information

 Board of Education Candidates

-Voters will elect one member to the Board of Education for a five-year term commencing July 1, 2023, and expiring on June 30, 2028 to succeed Tawyna Hughes.
-For more information, please contact Rosalie Smith at rsmith@avocacsd.org.
+Voters will elect one member to the Board of Education for a five-year term commencing July 1, 2024, and expiring on June 30, 2029 to succeed Sean Turner.

 -